Use links below to jump to a specific ailment

-Frozen shoulder, also referred to as adhesive, capsulitis, is a conditions that causes stiffness and pain in your shoulder joint.
+Frozen shoulder, also referred to as adhesive capsulitis, is a condition that causes stiffness and pain in your shoulder joint.
 It typically develops slowly, and in three stages.

-- Freezing stage- Movement of the shoulder causes pain, range of motion starts to become limited.
+- Freezing stage- Movement of the shoulder causes pain and range of motion starts to become limited.

 - Thawing stage- Range of motion in the shoulder begins to improve.

 Physical therapy is a common method of treatment for frozen shoulder.
-Exercises that will help recover mobility and increase range of motion in the shoulder.
+Exercises can help recover mobility and increase range of motion in the shoulder.
 Acupuncture is also a form of treatment that can help alleviate pain caused by frozen shoulder.
 Frozen shoulder typically lasts for 12 to 18 months.